PostHog/posthog.com/contents/docs/libraries/astro.md

 ## Next steps

-For any technical questions for how to integrate specific PostHog features into Angular (such as analytics, feature flags, A/B testing, surveys, etc.), have a look at our [JavaScript Web SDK docs](/docs/libraries/js).
+For any technical questions for how to integrate specific PostHog features into Astro (such as analytics, feature flags, A/B testing, surveys, etc.), have a look at our [JavaScript Web SDK docs](/docs/libraries/js).

 Alternatively, we've also written the below tutorials to help get you started: